aldebaran/qibuild/doc/source/contrib/reporting_bugs.rst

 ::

-    Cannot frobinicate with latest qibuild
+    Cannot frobnicate with latest qibuild

     Using qibuild from github (rev 0f452b), I get the following when I try to frobnicate: